iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/adding_exporting.rst

     :align: center
     :alt: the map after zooming in

-Here, we've zoomed in on Malaspina Lake, between the glacier and the ocean more or less in the middle of the image.
+|br| Here, we've zoomed in on Malaspina Lake, between the glacier and the ocean more or less in the middle of the image.

 To examine (or *inspect*) different pixel or feature values for the layers in the map, we can use the **Inspector** tab.
 Click on the **Inspector** tab, then click on the map window somewhere in the lake.
 You should see something like the following